weygoldt/TeeGrid/8channel-logger/usage.md

 Settings:
-  Path        : recordings  # path where to store data FileName    : grid1-SDATETIME.wav  # may include DATE, SDATE, TIME, STIME, DATETIME, SDATETIME, ANUM, NUM FileTime    : 10min       # s, min, or h
+  Path        : recordings  # path where to store data FileName    : grid1-SDATETIME  # may include DATE, SDATE, TIME, STIME, DATETIME, SDATETIME, ANUM, NUM; the wav extension is added by the sketch.
+  FileTime    : 10min       # s, min, or h
   InitialDelay: 10s         # ms, s, or min